Iximiel/adventOfCode2023/Readme.md

 for task2 the organizer wants me to learn tail recursion to avoid a stack overflow (the error, not the site)

 It's the least efficient solution, but hey is there :smile: let's gooo

+## Day 6

+Toh!
+A minimization (maximization) problem, I love minimization problem, I'll have to learn minimization problems on Ocaml...

+I think I bruteforced it, I started to be elegant and then i recovered to something like this...